Serving the North Since 1970

 We are here to listen, here to help - 24 hours a day, 7 days a week.

 It is our pleasure to introduce our Executive Director Sandra Boulianne, and our Program Coordinator Riley Skinner.

 Sandra has her Bachelor of Social Work and has been facilitating workshops for the Crisis Centre since 2012.
 She is passionate about creating suicide safer communties and reducing the stigma of suicide.
 Her workshops are engaging, educational and interactive.

-Emily Carter is the Program Coordinator for the Crisis Centre for Northern BC.
-She came to us as a volunteer in October of 2017 while pursuing her degree in Psychology at UNBC.
-Emily oversees recruitment, training and supervision of the Crisis Centre’s dedicated volunteer team.
-Emily is passionate about mental health as well as suicide awareness and prevention.
+Riley came to us as a volunteer in January of 2019 while pursuing an education in counselling & social work.
+Riley oversees recruitment, training and supervision of the Crisis Centre’s dedicated volunteer team.
+He is passionate about mental health as well as suicide awareness and prevention.

 The Crisis Prevention, Intervention and Information Centre for Northern BC provides peer support for the people of northern BC.
 Coverage is from the Alberta border in the east to Haida Gwaii in the west, from Quesnel in the south to the Yukon border to the north.

 If you live outside of our service area and are in need of a crisis line's services, please refer to the table "List of BC Crisis Lines" to find the crisis line closest to you.

 History of the Crisis Centre for Northern BC